KenWillmott/Mini11-M8/README.md

 ## J7 BAT1
 Place a jumper across two of the three pins to select:
 - int: connects internal battery to the NVRAM controller
-- ext: use to connect an external backup battery (3.0V)
+- ext: use to connect an external backup battery (3.0V) If a jumper is placed instead, it will just disable the NVRAM.
 ## J8 BAT2
 Optionally connect an secondary, auxiliary backup battery.
 If this is powered, the on board battery may be changed without any data loss.
 Place a jumper if no battery is connected.
 ## JP3 512/128